bazald/zenilib/zenilib/docs/README.txt

 1. Introduction
 ===============

-The Zenipex Library is a game development framework, created with the goal of allowing someone with some knowledge of C++ to create 3D games for both Windows and Linux platforms (and hopefully others) quickly.
+The Zenipex Library (zenilib) is a game development framework, created with the goal of allowing someone with some knowledge of C++ to create 3D games for both Windows and Linux platforms (and hopefully others) quickly.

 The original focuses of the project were to abstract away some basic differences between OpenGL and Direct3D 9 and to